-A possible bug in the most recent Windows 11 update can make a disk disappear in the middle of a large write operation.
-It’s not the only problem with the update.
+A possible bug in the most recent Windows 11 version can make a disk disappear in the middle of a large write operation.
+According to Microsoft, this has nothing to do with an update.

-Microsoft rolled out the monthly security update for Windows 11 last week, and as usual, problems didn’t take long to surface.
-An installation issue has since been resolved, but the update now also appears to affect HDDs and SSDs.
-A Japanese source reports via X, noted by Neowin and Cyber Security News, that after installing the update, drives can suddenly ‘disappear’ from Windows.
+Microsoft rolled out the monthly security update for Windows 11 in mid-August, and as usual, problems didn’t take long to surface.
+An installation issue was quickly resolved, but the update also seemed to affect HDDs and SSDs.
+A Japanese source reported via X, noted by Neowin and Cyber Security News, that after installing the update, a disk could suddenly ‘disappear’ from Windows.

 Hocus Pocus

-But it certainly wouldn’t be the first time that a Windows update interferes with storage drives.
-Disconnecting the disk and reconnecting it to Windows would restore readability, but doesn’t guarantee recovery of damaged data.
-That’s why it’s wise to make regular backups of your drives.
+The cause of the disappearing disks remains a mystery.
+It wouldn’t be the first time a Windows update has tampered with storage drives.
+Disconnecting the disk and reconnecting it to Windows may restore readability, but it’s not a guarantee for recovering damaged data.
+Therefore, it’s wise to make regular backups of your drives.

 read also